-In appropriate circumstances, faculty, staff, and students will receive information sent directly to them via Everbridge Mass Notification, e-mail, or communication from coworkers, supervisors, or Emergency Management Team members.
-In other cases, emergency notifications will be communicated through fire alarms, the voice mail system, bulletins posted on building exits or entrances, electronic sign boards, a public address system (blow horns), etc.
+In appropriate circumstances, faculty, staff, and students will receive information sent directly to them via the Everbridge Mass Notification System, e-mail, or communication from coworkers, supervisors, Emergency Management Committee members, Campus Safety, or Housing and Residential Services.
+In other cases, emergency notifications will be communicated through fire alarms, the voice mail system, bulletins posted on building exits or entrances, targeted communications (email, phone, or text), blow horns, or other means, as appropriate.